jadenashtonhoward/Fortress/README.md

 Display credentials (list and individual) in a more user friendly way in main.py

-Implement error checking for length inputs in main.py

 Encrypt and decrypt passwords being insert or retreived from the database in database.py

 Prevent repeat names of credentials in database.py